Blizzard president J. Allen Brack is leaving the company | Dot Esports

 “To put it clearly and unequivocally, our values as employees are not accurately reflected in the words and actions of our leadership,” the letter reads.

-Blizzard CEO Bobby Kotick called the company’s response to the lawsuit “tone deaf” in a company-wide email.
+Activision Blizzard CEO Bobby Kotick called the company’s response to the lawsuit “tone deaf” in a company-wide email on July 27 in a notice sent out to the company’s investors and the public.
 He apologized for not providing “the right empathy and understanding.”

-On July 28, Blizzard employees went on strike to protest how the company handled the situation.
+On July 28, Blizzard employees went on strike, protesting outside of the Blizzard offices in Irvine, California for several hours.

+Amid the ongoing controversy, Brack came under fire for being one of several men who appeared in a BlizzCon 2010 World of Warcraft Q&A—whose video resurfaced on social media last week—in which a woman audience member asked about when female characters in the MMO would no longer look like they came out of a “Victoria’s Secret catalog.”

+After then-World of Warcraft developer Alex Afrasiabi, who’s also been accused of sexual abuse by several women in the past week, mocked the woman in his answer, Brack asked him, “Hey, Alex, what catalog is that Tauren female coming out of?” referring to the bovine race in the game.